jnguyen6000-collab/HomeLab/Log Analysis/readme.md

   making raw log data cleaner and easier to read
 - `auth.log` records all authentication activity on a Linux including sudo commands, session events, and login attempts
+- The logs did not show any failed attempts which means that there is no suspicious activity to report.